Chicago circulation wars: Public response

 Despite daily battles in the streets, no newspapers in the city reported on them, bewildering the public.
-The city's Commissioner of Public Works, Joe Patterson, thought that the circulation wars could be stopped by banning newsstands from sidewalks, but resigned without taking action.
-Only the Chicago Socialist reported the resumption of the circulation war in October, 1910.
+During an earlier Daily News–American phase of the circulation war, the city's Commissioner of Public Works, Joe Patterson, warned the two papers to stop the fighting or lose their sidewalk stands, then sent Department of Public Works wagons to haul newsstands to the city dump, after which the two papers desisted.Alexander, Jack (1938).
+"Vox Populi-II"Tebbel, John (1947).
+"An American Dynasty" Only the Chicago Socialist reported the resumption of the circulation war in October, 1910.
 When the attacks finally began to be mentioned in the newspapers in response to the public questioning the lack of coverage, they were attributed to a fictitious union dispute.

 Little action was taken by the police or the prosecuting attorney due to the influence of the newspapers' owners.
 The Tribune had a hold on the State's Attorney and Hearst controlled the chief of police.
 Max Annenberg was even deputized by the sheriff.